sjoblomj/thehomepageinternet/content/projects/incunable/index.md

 # Incunable

-Incunable is a templating engine, which operates on [Markdown/CommonMark documents](https://commonmark.org) and turns them into for example webpages.
+Incunable is a templating engine, which operates on [Markdown/CommonMark documents](https://commonmark.org) and turns them into for example web-pages.
 In the Markdown, you can use pre-defined templates, on which variable substitution will be performed.

 The engine is made up of a series of awk scripts, along with some Bash and Python thrown in to manage the scripts.